ioccc-src/winner/2014/skeggs/README.md

 Ask yourself why C source is being passed as arguments to some of those macros.

 Now you may observe, while it is running, that some C source code is being written to a file and then compiled.
-And yet that compiled code is somehow executed from main.
+And yet that compiled code is somehow executed from `main()`.
 But how?
-How is main able to call code that was written and compiled just in time for execution?
+How is `main()` able to call code that was written and compiled just in time for execution?

 ## Author's remarks: